Environmental Theory | Interdisciplinarity | New Learning Technologies

 My work in environmental theory began as a geographer studying environmental ethics.
 Then I moved more into epistemological questions about how the sciences know nature, and challenges to those claims.
 Then I moved into ways in which science and religion (both viewed in a plural manner) intersect with what we know as nature.
 Then I considered nature as a domain of epistemic and moral authority alongside others (e.g., science, religion, the state).
 Then I looked at our ecological utopias and dystopias (dreams and nightmares…think sustainability and global warming), and what they say about us.
 I’ve also thought a lot about environmental theory in the pedagogical context of learning environmental studies.

-Current work involves writing more than empirical research (which I seem to do less as my career progresses), and builds on my background as a geographer and oversight of our Mellon Foundation-supported Situating the Global Environment (SGE) initiative at Lewis & Clark College.
+Current work involves writing more than empirical research (which I seem to do less as my career progresses), and builds on my background as a geographer and oversight of funded initiatives, such as the 2011–15 Mellon Foundation-supported Situating the Global Environment (SGE) initiative at Lewis & Clark College.
 I’m interested in what environmental scholarship would look like if it were grounded in place (central to geography and our situated approach at Lewis & Clark) versus the far more ubiquitous nature.
-To many people, place means the local vs. global, or the experiential qualities of a location; but to me, place embodies a host of important contradictions—primarily between the reified realms of nature/culture, material/ideal, and near/distant—we need to wrestle with more successfully in order to do good environmental scholarship.
+To many people, place means the local vs. global, or the experiential qualities of a location; but to me, place embodies a host of important contradictions we need to wrestle with more successfully in order to do good environmental scholarship, which ultimately weaves together questions about reality, knowledge, ethics, and politics.

 Here’s the challenge: interdisciplinarity—by which I mean any sort of discipline-blending, whether cross-, trans-, etc.—is easy to say, but really hard to do in an intellectually deep manner that yields new insights.
 I’m interested in finding ways to teach and do scholarship that address this challenge, which may necessitate rethinking certain foundational assumptions.
 Bruno Latour, for instance, has urged practitioners of the social sciences to reimagine the social around associations (including those with nonhumans), and it may be these sorts of basic shifts that help us do deeper and more credible forms of interdisciplinarity.